MicrosoftDocs/azure-docs/articles/lab-services/class-type-networking-gns3.md

 ### Create GNS3 VM
 Once the setup has completed, a zip file **"GNS3.VM.Hyper-V.2.2.17.zip"** is downloaded to the same folder as the installation file, containing the drives and the PowerShell script to create the Hyper-V vm.
 - **Extract all** on the GNS3.VM.Hyper-V.2.2.17.zip.
 This action will extract out the drives and the PowerShell script to create the VM.
-- **Run with PowerShell** on the "create-vm.ps1" PowerShell script.
+- **Run with PowerShell** on the "create-vm.ps1" PowerShell script by right clicking on the file.
 - An Execution Policy Change request may show up.
 Enter "Y" to execute the script.

 ![PSExecutionPolicy](./media/class-type-networking-gns3/powershell-executionpolicy-change.png)